Fodilahy-mena/WKP8/readme.md

 1. In a few sentences, explain the structure of your project.

+- The index.htm is devided into two sections, the first is all about the furm that has many inputs.

 2. If you had more time, what area of your project would you improve?

 3. Did you learn anything new while working on this project?